-Basic and diluted loss per share was \$(0.09) and \$(0.11) for the three months ended January 31, 2015 and 2014, respectively.
 The computation of diluted earnings per share excludes outstanding stock options and other common stock equivalents when their inclusion would be anti-dilutive.
-This is always the case when an entity incurs a net loss.
-During the three-month periods ended January 31, 2015 and 2014, 472,497 and 528,397 of common stock equivalents, respectively, and 101,579 and 83,594 shares of restricted stock, respectively, were excluded from the computation of diluted earnings per share.
-There were no potentially dilutive contingent shares related to performance share awards for these periods.
+This is always the case when an entity incurs a net loss from continuing operations, as we did for the six-month period ended April 30, 2015, as well as the three and six months ended April 30, 2014.
+During these periods, common stock equivalents of 451,590, 513,653, and 521,719, respectively, and restricted stock shares of 107,748, 107,589, and 95,912, respectively, were excluded from the computation of diluted earnings per share.